NIVJAIN/truffle-upgradable-proxypatterns/README.md

 4. truffle compile --all
 5. truffle migrate --network ganache
 ```
-### 4-check the contract address (it should be same as the v1.address) and finally check the getCount it should return 5
+### 4-V2 contract interaction,check the contract address (it should be same as the v1.address) and finally check the getCount it should return 5
 ```
 1. v2 = await ERC20CustomUpgradeableV2.deployed()
 2. v2.address (This address should be the same as V1 address)